QuantEcon/lecture-jax/lectures/newtons_method.md

  </div>
  ```

-# Using Newton’s Method to Solve Economic Models¶
+# Using Newton’s Method to Solve Economic Models

 In addition to what’s in Anaconda, this lecture will need the following libraries:
 ```{code-cell} ipython3